 Keep in mind that not every container was created equal.
 Plastic containers tend to retain more water while terracotta ones tend to absorb it.
 Factor your container type into your watering plan.

-When your plant wants water it will begin to droop.
-However, if its leaves start to shrivel or develop brown edges that means it needs immediate rehabilitation through hydration.
+When your plant wants to water, it will begin to droop.
+However, if its leaves start to shrivel or develop brown edges, that means it needs immediate rehabilitation through hydration.

 Humidity and Temperature

-Pothos plants love humidity but due to their resilience can thrive without it.
-If you want to ensure that your pothos plant flourishes then mist it on a weekly basis, sit it on a humidity tray, or even consider leaving it in your bathroom after you shower.
+Pothos plants love humidity, but due to their resilience can thrive without it.
+If you want to ensure that your pothos plant flourishes, then mist it every week, sit it on a humidity tray, or even consider leaving it in your bathroom after you shower.

 Fertilization isn’t required but is beneficial for pothos plants.
 Feed your pothos once a month with diluted, liquid house plant fertilizer during the growing season.
 Do not fertilize it in the fall and winter.